-An application may also be made for an order to vary two or more leases in the building under s36 of the Act (application of respondent for variation of other leases) again in order to correct the same defect and providing the majority of leaseholders agree to the variation.
+An application may also be made for an order to vary two or more leases in the building under s36 of the Act (application of respondent for variation of other leases) again to correct the same defect and providing the majority of leaseholders agree to the variation.
 The ground for the variation of two or more leases is that it cannot be satisfactorily achieved unless all the leases are varied to the same effect.

 It cannot however be unilaterally imposed if the lease makes no provision for it.